Police in Catalonia hunt for hidden ballot boxes in bid to foil referendum

 “They’ve lost the plot,” said Albert Batet, mayor of the town of Valls and one of those summoned for questioning.
 “They are persecuting mayors, the press, printers.
 They are stretching the limits of democracy.”

-Catalonia’s president Carles Puigdemont, who faces criminal charges for organizing the referendum, says he has over 6,000 ballot boxes ready to deploy next month, but their whereabouts are a secret.
+Catalonia’s president Carles Puigdemont, who faces criminal charges for organising the referendum, says he has over 6,000 ballot boxes ready to deploy next month, but their whereabouts are a secret.

+Toni Castejon, spokesman for the Catalan police force union, said it was like finding a needle in a haystack.

 A spokesman for the Catalan regional government declined to say where the ballot boxes were or how the government was going to get them out of hiding to voting stations on Oct.
 1.